vaibhavmehtaa/analytics-platform-helm-charts/charts/README.md

 # Charts installation

-After the cluster is set up you can install the following charts by running these commands from the root of the project (change `dev` to your environment name).
+After the cluster is set-up you can install the following charts by running these commands from the root of this repo.

+Set $ENV to your environment name.
+In the URLs, replace `dev` with your environment name.

+# A minimal set-up

+To run a minimal version of AP, these are the essential charts to deploy:
+* `init-platform`
+* `nginx-ingress`
+* `cpanel`
+* `cpfrontend`
+* `kube2iam`

+# About

 **[Helm](https://github.com/kubernetes/helm)** is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.